phetsims/chipper/data/README.md

 active-runnables is a list of all repositories that can be built with chipper and launched from an html file.

-active-sims is a list of all simulation directories that can be built with chipper.
+active-sims is a list of all simulation repositories that can be built with chipper.
 Similar to runnables, but doesn't
     include repos with test code like sun, scenery-phet, etc.

-duplicates/duplicates.txt is a record of `grunt find-duplicates --everything` so we can track duplicates over time
+duplicates/duplicates.txt is a record of `grunt find-duplicates --everything` so we can track duplicates over time.

 phet-io is the list of all simulations that are instrumented with PhET-iO features.
 This list is automatically fuzz
     tested and is used by phetmarks to dictate which sims have wrapper links.
 See